stgeorgeshurstville/bulletin/index.md

 [comment]: ##### "where the sentence came from, e.g. Psalm 1:1"
 [comment]: ----------------------------------------------------

-## Gentle and Lowly
+## Good news for the broken

-#### To us a child is born, to us a son is given; and the government will be upon his shoulder, and his name will be called 'Wonderful, Counsellor, Mighty God.'
-Isaiah 9.6
+#### The people that walked in darkness have seen a great light.
+For to us a child is born, to us a son is given; and his name will be called 'Everlasting Father, Prince of Peace.'
+Isaiah 9.2a

 ---